kitspace/1clickBOM/README.md

 ### Build and Test Requirements ###

-1-click BOM is written in [Coffeescript][4] which transpiles to Javascript.
+1clickBOM is written in [Coffeescript][4] which transpiles to Javascript.

 Currently development is done on Chromium and will then ported to Firefox.
-Unit and integration tests are written using the [QUnit framework][5].

 ### Build and Test Instructions ###

 To transpile the coffeescript to javascript run `cake build` the chrome directory.
 Run `cake` with no arguments for help.
 The code can then be loaded as an unpacked extension in the developer mode in Chrome/Chromium settings.

+Unit and integration tests are written using the [QUnit framework][5].
 Tests can be run by opening a javascript console on the background page and executing the `Test()` function.

 ## License ##

-1-click BOM is licensed under the AGPLv3.
+1clickBOM is licensed under the AGPLv3.
 See the [COPYING][6] file for details.

 [1]:#roadmap
 [2]:chrome/data/example.tsv